-A Comprehensive Guide to WSOP Canada
+A Comprehensive Guide to the WSOP

 If you’re a fan of poker, you’ve probably already heard of the World Series of Poker (WSOP), the world’s most glamourous set of poker tournaments.
 On this page, you’ll be able to find out everything you need to know about the World Series of Poker from a Canadian perspective, including important information on how to qualify for a WSOP event!